How to teach kids about the diverse winter holidays

 Kwanzaa is a holiday that honors African heritage and ends with a large feast.
 Nickell recommends having your children research Kwanzaa's importance to the African-American culture by finding books and stories, as well as speaking with people who celebrate the holiday.
 After researching and learning more about the holiday, create a Kwanzaa celebration.
 "Make Kwanzaa candles and celebrate with a feast, having each child bring a traditional food item," suggests Nickell.

-As a Wiccan, Dr. Annie Finch, director of the Stonecoast MFA in Creative Writing program, celebrates yule, or the winter solstice.
-"Yule is a festive and fun holiday, and many of its customs -- decorating a tree, singing songs, wreaths, candles and lights -- are already familiar to kids."
+As a Wiccan, poet and writer Annie Finch, also director of the Poets and Priestesses Community, celebrates yule, also known as the winter solstice.
+"Yule is a festive and fun holiday," says Finch, "and many of its customs — decorating a tree, singing songs, wreaths, candles and lights — are already familiar to kids."

 To teach children about how the days get longer on solstice, Finch recommends showing them a model of the solar system.
 And of course, incorporating crafts!
 "Kids can make paper suns, rays decorated with glitter, with threads to hang them from the tree."

-"Decorations for the house include a light-up crčche, complete with a camel and star, a giant menorah, a giant blow-up globe, holiday lights and more."
+"Decorations for the house include a light-up crèche, complete with a camel and star, a giant menorah, a giant blow-up globe, holiday lights and more."

 Remember, December isn't the only month filled with new, exciting cultures, customs and holidays to explore!
 Silver advises allowing "your kids [to] pick an extra holiday to learn about, and celebrate, this year along with your family's traditional rituals."